2023

 Information associated with lectures and assignments is communicated via a Virtual Learning Environment (VLE) called Canvas.
 A range of e-learning experiences are also embedded in the programme through, for example: interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in project- based work etc.

-Lectures provide information about topics as a starting point for further self-directed private study/reading.
-Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups to all year group peers).
+Seminars provide information about topics as a starting point for further self-directed private study/reading.
+Seminars also provide opportunities to ask questions, gain some feedback and advice on assessments.

 Self-directed study